-Nursery Furniture: A nursery needs to be just as functional and comfortable for mom and dad as it is fun for baby.
+A nursery needs to be just as functional and comfortable for mom and dad as it is fun for baby.
 This is where the must-haves come into play.
+And by must-haves, I really mean furniture and supply stations.
 Here are some tips to get everything you need and yet stay on budget:

 Seating.
 If your space permits, having a chair in the nursery will be such a blessing for feedings now and for privacy of putting future babies to sleep while older siblings play in the other room.